 \section{Introduction}

 Interpolation operation is a crucial step for improving the quality of seismic data, especially when facing geometries with large spatial sampling intervals, and recovering missing parts caused by topographical constraints, limited budgets, or receiver malfunctions.
-By reconstructing the missing information and compensating the sparse geometries, effective interpolations can enhance the completeness and continuity of events, facilitating the subsequent inversion and high-resolution imaging \citep{chen2024low, cheng2025generative}.
+By reconstructing missing information and compensating for sparse geometries, effective interpolation can enhance the completeness and continuity of events, facilitating the subsequent inversion and high-resolution imaging \citep{chen2024low, cheng2025generative}.

-To acquire the desired dense and complete seismic data, geophysical scholars have proposed various conventional interpolation methods over the past few decades \citep{spitz1991seismic, trad2002accurate, oropeza2011simultaneous} .
+To obtain the desired dense and complete seismic data, various conventional interpolation methods have been proposed over the past few decades \citep{spitz1991seismic, trad2002accurate, oropeza2011simultaneous}.
 These methods are theory-driven, relying on mathematical models or analytical formulations to describe the underlying physical processes.
-Generally, they can be divided into four categories: the wave-equation-based, prediction filtering, low-rank, and sparse-representation methods.
+Generally, they can be divided into four categories: wave-equation-based methods, prediction filtering methods, low-rank methods, and sparse-representation methods.

-The wave-equation-based methods utilize subsurface velocity models to simulate the propagation of seismic wavefields, so as to reconstruct the incomplete data \citep{wang2019deep}. \cite{ronen1987wave} proposed a trace-interpolation method based on the wave equation and prior assumption of a smooth spatial spectrum, and experimental results have demonstrated its effectiveness on both synthetic and field data.
+The wave-equation-based methods utilize subsurface velocity models to simulate the propagation of seismic wavefields, so as to reconstruct incomplete data \citep{ronen1987wave}. \cite{ronen1987wave} proposed a trace-interpolation method based on the wave equation and prior assumption of a smooth spatial spectrum, and experimental results have demonstrated its effectiveness on both synthetic and field data.
 The offset-continuation differential equation-based method proposed by \cite{fomel2003seismic} showed good interpolation performance even in several structurally complex situations.
 However, the wave-equation based methods often require a relatively accurate velocity model as an important prerequisite, which is often unavailable in numerous real-world problems.
 Moreover, the heavy computation burden seriously limits their further applications.